Connect with us

 • Tickets per month

-There are many more areas of a business that need KPIs, including customer support, social media, supply chain, etc.
+Many business areas need KPIs, including customer support, social media, supply chain, etc.

 What is OKR?

-OKR stands for objective and key results, in the sense that the company objective is outlining where you need to go and the key result determines whether or not you are successful in reaching that objective.
+OKR stands for objective and critical results in the sense that the company objective outlines where you need to go, and the necessary result determines whether or not you are successful in reaching that objective.

-The critical result should align then with the company objective.
+The critical result should align then with the company’s objective.
 These could be annual objectives or objectives you want to reach next quarter or by the end of the quarter.

 Ambitious yet quantifiable